 Most common car crash injuries

-Injuries resulting from an auto accident can range from minor to severe.
-In the worst-case scenario, a collision is so bad that it causes the death of one or more vehicle occupants.
-Here’s a list of car crash injuries we see most often in Atlanta cases:
+Injuries resulting from a traffic collision can range from minor to severe.
+In the worst-case scenario, a motor vehicle collision is so bad that it causes the death of one or more vehicle occupants.
+Here’s a list of traffic injuries we see most often in Atlanta cases: